 Richmond Spirit Athletics is a non-profit Christian organization dedicated to providing homeschooled students an opportunity to participate in organized interscholastic sports.
 Their athletic programs advance athletes through caring instruction, fair competition and healthy interaction.
 Richmond Spirit athletes compete in basketball, soccer at volleyball at Varsity, Junior Varsity and Middle School levels within the Virginia Commonwealth Athletic Association (VCAA), The VA Homeschool Athletic Assoc.
 (VHSAA) and the Capital City Athletic Conference (CCAC).
-Click here for a list of locations.

 The mission of U-Turn Sports is use sports to train youth for lives of Christian love, purpose and service.
 Their vision is three-fold: to develop youth to be highly skilled athletes while offering Christian mentoring to them; to reach out and minister to at-risk youth; and to model servant leadership while offering resources to the Richmond community.
 While U-Turn is committed to the fundamentals of historical Christianity, they welcome kids from any background.